Suge Knight, His Rumored Jennifer Lopez Sex Video, Her Relationship With Drake

 A photo posted by Jennifer Lopez (@jlo) on

-This was as reported by E Online.
+This was as reported by E!
+Online.
 While appearing on the On The Record show, Suge Knight talked cautiously about the whole thing.
 The following was Suge Knight’s response when asked about his involvement with the video.

 “I’m not producing it.
 You know, one of the things about Suge Knight that you don’t understand — well, you probably understand.
 A lot of people don’t understand.
 I have the utmost respect for women.
 And I like the fact that J-Lo has a career and she’s also had a lot of sponsors and movies and stuff, and any type of video that would threaten her sponsors, to me is unfair to put out.”